open-contracting/eforms/docs/mapping.md

         <td class="mapping">

 [Get the document for the document reference](operations.md#get-the-document-for-a-document-reference).
-Set its `.documentType` to 'biddingDocuments', and set it's `.accessDetails` to "Restricted.".
+Set its `.documentType` to 'biddingDocuments'.
+Prepend "Restricted." to its `.accessDetails`.

 ```xml
 <cac:CallForTendersDocumentReference>